 Who does not see that the same authority which can establish Christianity, in exclusion of all other Religions, may establish with the same ease any particular sect of Christians, in exclusion of all other Sects? .

 James Madison, Memorial and Remonstrance against Religious Assessments, 20 June 1785

 The word 'secular' comes the Medieval Latin "secularis", meaning worldly or temporal in distinction to the eternal.
 It pertains to the world that we all live in and share, in space and time.
 In George Holyoake's coining of the term, he noted that secularism wasn't an argument against religious beliefs, but an argument independent of it.
 "Secular knowledge is manifestly that kind of knowledge which is founded in this life, which relates to the conduct of this life, conduces to the welfare of this life, and is capable of being tested by the experience of this life."

 It is not, as commonly assumed, anti-religious, rather it is non-religious.
 A secular position is to have 'no comment' to make on religion.
 In terms of the state, a secular position argues for a clear separation of church and state.
 Religious people, particularly those who are respectful of other faiths, and wish to avoid state-sanctioned bigotry, can also be secular in this manner.
-Thus one can indeed be a secular Christian, a secular Buddhist, a secular Muslim etc. It is not just for atheists and agnostics!
+Thus one can indeed be a secular Christian, a secular Buddhist, a secular Muslim etc.

 The Victorian Secular Lobby is open to all people who support our principles: